jmratwork/techanalysissecmanage-crcz/docs/subcase_1c_guide.md

 See [deployment manual](deployment_manual.md) for baseline environment setup and teardown steps before running this scenario.
 Review [env_variables.md](env_variables.md) and configure required environment variables such as `MISP_API_KEY` before executing scripts.

-This guide walks through deploying the Subcase 1c environment, running the benign malware simulator, and validating that NG‑SOC components respond as expected.
+This guide walks through deploying the Subcase 1c environment, running the benign malware simulator, and validating that NG‑SOAR components respond as expected.

 ## Deployment